ENVIRONMENTAL COMPLIANCE SPECIALIST SUPERVISOR

 Main Purpose of Job

-The incumbent will be required to drive a State vehicle.
-If you maintain an out of state driving license, you must provide a certified copy of your driving record for the appropriate Motor Vehicle Administration at time of appointment.
+The incumbent in this position will be required to drive a State vehicle.
+If you maintain an out-of- state driving license, you must provide a certified copy of your driving record for the appropriate Motor Vehicle Administration at the time of appointment.
 Individuals must maintain a driver's license with no more than 5 points on their driving record in order to drive State vehicle.

 Education: A Bachelor's degree from an accredited college or university in earth science, environmental science, geology, civil or environmental engineering, biology, chemistry, agronomy, forestry or other related discipline.